Ros Vallings

 Rosamund Vallings MNZM is a medical doctor, known as one of the leading authorities on Chronic Fatigue Syndrome (ME/CFS) in New Zealand.

 Career

 Vallings has run a medical practice in Howick, Auckland, since 1966.
 With most patients having ME/CFS and related conditions, the practice started specialising in the illness, and Vallings became known as an expert.

-Vallings was involved with managing and diagnosing patients who had been referred by general practitioners and specialists from around New Zealand, but retired sometime before 2022.
+Vallings was involved with managing and diagnosing patients who had been referred by general practitioners and specialists from around New Zealand, but retired at the end of Jan 2022.
 She runs seminars for both patients and practitioners, and has produced an educational booklet and a number of information sheets to help with the understanding and management of the complex symptoms of ME/CFS.
 Other doctors at her practice continue to treat the condition.

 In 2011, Vallings was one of the authors of the case definition for ME/CFS, entitled "Myalgic Encephalomyelitis: International Consensus Criteria".